 Also called as Sathdru in Sanskrit, the river Sutlej is the longest among the major river basins in Himachal Pradesh.
 This river rises from Mansarovar Lake in Tibet and is one among the tributaries of Indus.
 Another speciality of this river is that the world's largest dam, Bhakra dam was constructed on this river.

 Compare quotes from upto 3 travel agents for free

 Being the second-largest tributary of Ganges, Yamuna is also the longest one in India and is of 1525 km.
 Originated from Kalinda Parbat, Yamunotri in Uttarakhand, the river Yamuna cover a distance of 22km in Himachal Pradesh and its tributaries are Ken, Sindh, Betwa, Tons and Chambal.

-Springing from Indo- Tibetan Border, this watercourse formed the famous Sangla Valley and has become a favourite tourist spot of the Himachal State.
+Springing from Indo- Tibetan Border, this watercourse formed the famous Sangla Valley and has become a favourite tourist spot of Himachal Pradesh.
 Later, it joins the Sutlej river basin and is fed by the glaciers.

 Originating from the Dagshai village in the Shivalik Hills of Himachal Pradesh, Ghaggar River flows through Punjab, Haryana and Rajasthan.
 It feeds irrigation near Sirsa, flowing near the Talwara Lake and meets its demise in the Thar Desert.